RESEARCH STARTER

 People

-Kathmandu is the most populous city in Nepal, with an estimated population of 1.521 million as of 2022.
+Kathmandu is the most populous city in Nepal, with an estimated population of 1.571 million as of 2023. according to CIA World Factbook.
 People relocate to Kathmandu to find better jobs, to receive better education and medical care, and, from the mid-1990s to the mid-2000s, to escape the Maoist rebellion that killed thousands in rural Nepal.
 Such large population growth has resulted in expansion and increased density in the city.
 The explosive growth increased the number of squatter settlements in Kathmandu from seventeen in 1985 to forty in 2008.

-In 2022, the US Central Intelligence Agency reported that as of 2011, about 81.3 percent of the Nepalese population were Hindu, 9 percent were Buddhist, 4.4 percent were Muslim, 3.1 percent practiced Kirant (or Kirat) Mundhum, 1.4 percent were Christian, and the remainder either practiced other religions or did not specify.
-Nowhere is the influence of Hinduism more apparent in Nepal than Kathmandu.
-The city is home to hundreds of Hindu temples, shrines, and public artwork.
-Religious tolerance permits Hindus and Buddhists to pray at the same temples, celebrate the same festivals, and even worship the same deities.
+According to the U.S. Central Intelligence Agency's World Factbook, approximately 81.3 percent of the Nepalese population were Hindu, 9 percent were Buddhist, 4.4 percent were Muslim, 3.1 percent practiced Kirant (or Kirat) Mundhum, and 1.4 percent were Christian (2021 estimates).
+The remainder either followed other religions or did not specify a religious affiliation.
+The influence of Hinduism is particularly prominent in Kathmandu, which is home to hundreds of Hindu temples, shrines, and public artworks.
+A longstanding tradition of religious tolerance enables Hindus and Buddhists to pray at many of the same temples, celebrate shared festivals, and even venerate overlapping deities.

 There are a variety of Tibeto-Burman and Indo-Aryan ethnic groups in Kathmandu.
 These include the Newars, Limbu, Rai, Magars, Tharus, Sherpas, Tamangs, and Gurungs, as well as the Bahuns and Chhetris, who claim the highest castes (a type of social class division) in the Hindu caste system.
 Of the numerous languages and dialects in use, Nepali, the official language of Nepal, is most commonly spoken.
 Literacy rates are indicative of societal gender inequality; as of 2023, about 76.3 percent of Nepal's population was literate.
 Among them, 83.6 percent of men were literate while 69.4 percent of women were literate.
-In 2023, Nepal's government set a goal for the fourth time of achieving 100 percent literacy, this time by the end of 2024.
+In 2023, Nepal's government, through its draft 16th Five-Year Periodic Plan, set a renewed goal of achieving 100 percent literacy among individuals aged five years and above by the end of the plan period in 2028/29.

 Economy